phananh1010/recover-macbook-ssd/README.md

 sudo mkdir -p /media/$USERNAME/macssd sudo ./apfs-fuse -o allow_other /dev/<device file name> /media/$USERNAME/macssd
 ```
-Replace <device file name> with the name associated with device of unknown type.
+Replace <device file name> with the name associated with the device of unknown type.

 If everything goes smoothly, a new drive icon will appear on the desktop.
 Data in the SSD can be accessed via the drive icon.